dcgc/dcgc.io/vm.md

 - Handling risks, presenting ratings, and empowering triage are further concerns central to VM.

-- VM is an extension of performing Threat Modeling.
+- Vunerability Management is an extension of performing Threat Modeling.

 - Introduce vulnerability assessment methodology.